-I was born with a speech impediment (also referred to as a speech disorder).
-With myself I had a tough time with rolling my "Rs" and I struggled with producing the "th" sound.
-I also had a tendency to speak fast which at times would make my speech very difficult to understand.
+I was born with a speech impediment (also called a speech disorder).
+I had a tough time rolling the "r" sound, and I struggled to produce the "th" sound.
+I also had a tendency to speak very quickly, which at times made my speech difficult to understand.

-There are a number of types of speech and language disorders that people have to deal with.
+There are a number of types of speech and language disorders that people can have.
 We will consider six of them:

 - Apraxia of speech